jodersky/scala-argparse/README.md

 where `<version>` is given by [![Latest version](https://index.scala-lang.org/jodersky/cmdr/cmdr/latest.svg)](https://index.scala-lang.org/jodersky/cmdr/cmdr)

-Note that this library requires Scala 2.13 and **requires the scalac option "-Ymacro-annotations" to be enabled**.
-It may also be possible to use this library with Scala 2.12 and the macro-paradise plugin.
+This library is published for Scala 2.13 and Dotty.

+- Under Scala 2.13, the additional macros **require the scalac option "-Ymacro-annotations" to be enabled**.

+- It may also be possible to use this library with Scala 2.12 and the macro-paradise plugin.

 ## Documentation